jsverse/transloco-keys-manager/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 ### Contribution
-I would like to make a PR for this feature:
+I would like to make a pull request for this feature:
 [ ] Yes! 🚀
 [ ] Maybe next time